AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

 ## Fluorescence: translating calcium into light

 Central to calcium imaging is the concept of fluorescence.
-Calcium-sensitive dyes and genetically-encoded calcium indicators (GECIs) are introduced into neurons, which, upon binding to calcium, undergo changes in their fluorescence properties.
+Calcium-sensitive dyes and {term}`genetically-encoded calcium indicator`s (GECIs) are introduced into neurons, which, upon binding to calcium, undergo changes in their fluorescence properties.
 By recording these changes, we obtain a dynamic picture of neural activity across populations of neurons, providing insights into how neural ensembles encode, process, and transmit information.

 ## Advantages in the context of systems neuroscience